For me, photography is about more than just taking a snapshot.

 I have always endeavoured to capture the true mood and feelings that were present and wanted the viewer be able to feel them.
 I almost always have my camera with me, much as one would keep a sketchbook, or journal on their person.

 As a roving photographer I am often able to capture significant moments that occur around me.
-When taking such pictures, I want the viewer to feel the mood, the tension, the uncertainty or whatever emotion the experience invoked in me.
-I use the term “From My Eye to Yours” as I literally want you to see what I saw: Not just the physical image, but the whole picture.
-Therefore, in most cases I do no post-production work.
-As such, my images are as taken from my camera with little editing and no cropping .
+When taking such pictures, I want the viewer to feel the heat, the tension, the uncertainty or whatever emotion the experience invoked in me.
+I use the term “From My Eye to Yours“ as I literally want you to see what I saw: Not just the physical image, but the whole picture.
+Therefore, I do no post-production work.
+All of my images are as taken from my camera without editing or even cropping afterwards.
 I am able to work quickly on my camera and utilize the settings to capture images in the manner I wish to share them.

 My goal is for the viewer to truly SEE what I see as the “heart” can be so easily lost in a photograph.
 Often in my photographs, I am capturing people doing what to them is entirely normal, but to us, is extraordinary, and I wish to honour them by allowing viewers of my work find the “heart”.